goldienova/Vanilla-DOM-tree/README.md

 * From terminal, 'npm install http-server -g'
 * In project folder, in terminal enter command 'http-server'

+To run tests:

+* 'npm install' for project dependencies
+* Run 'npm test' in terminal

 **Project Goal**

 My goal in this project is to create a browser visualization of a data tree strucutre.
 I hope to eventually turn this into a problem-solving map where users can map out problem-solving work flows.